JibranKalia/personal-website-v2/content/blog/about-me/index.md

 tags: SASS, Font End
 ---

-I am full-stack software developer based in Dallas, TX.
+I am a full-stack software developer based in Dallas, TX.
 I love programming and reading.

 You can find me on [LinkedIn](https://www.linkedin.com/in/jibran-kalia/), [Twitter](https://twitter.com/jibrankalia), and [Goodreads](https://www.goodreads.com/jibrankalia).
-Or write me an email to jibran.kalia@gmail.com
+Or write me an email at jibran.kalia@gmail.com.

 #### Technologies I use every single day